wombleton/gitlaw-nz/acts/M/Machinery Act 1950.md

 *   \[Repealed\]

-    Section 4: repealed, on 1 April 1993, by [section 62(1)][65] of the Health and Safety in Employment Act 1992 (1992 No 96).
+    Section 4: repealed, on 1 April 1993, by [section 62(1)][66] of the Health and Safety in Employment Act 1992 (1992 No 96).

 #### Inspection

 ##### 5 Appointment of Inspectors

-*   (1) There may from time to time be appointed as officers of the Public Service such Inspectors as may be required for the purposes of this Act.
+*   (1) WorkSafe may appoint any employee of WorkSafe to be an Inspector for the purposes of this Act.

     (2) Every Inspector of Factories under the Factories and Commercial Premises Act 1981, every Inspector under the Construction Act 1959, and every Inspector under the Bush Workers Act 1945 shall have all the powers of an Inspector under this Act.

+    Section 5(1): replaced, on 16 December 2013, by [section 22][67] of the WorkSafe New Zealand Act 2013 (2013 No 94).

     Section 5(2): amended, on 1 February 1982, pursuant to section 74 of the Factories and Commercial Premises Act 1981 (1981 No 25).